foqrul1/obsidian-notes/WI-FI Password security.md

 provides even stronger security than WPA.
 Uses AES(advanced encryption standard).
 Adopted by the U.S. govt.

 ### WPA3
-The next generation of wireless security. introduced in 2018. received increased security protection from password gue
+The next generation of wireless security. introduced in 2018. received increased security protection from password guessing attempts.